nationalarchives/ds-book-a-reading-room-visit/README.md

   },
   "AllowedHosts": "*"
   ```
-6. Setup startup projects
+5. Setup startup projects
-	- 6.1 In Visual Studio, from the toolpane, navigate to Project > Set Startup Projects
+	- In Visual Studio, from the toolpane, navigate to Project > Set Startup Projects
-	- 6.2 Navigate to Run and click 'New'
+	- Navigate to Run and click 'New'
-	- 6.3 Name the startup project
+	- Name the startup project
-	- 6.4 Double click on the newly created startup project and select book-a-reading-room-visit.api and book-a-reading-room-visit.web
+	- Double click on the newly created startup project and select book-a-reading-room-visit.api and book-a-reading-room-visit.web
-	- 6.5 The solution should be ready to run.
+	- The solution should be ready to run.
 In VS click the Start button to run.
 The API will open in a browser showing the swagger page and the Web app will open in another browser window.
+6. Additional steps for Mac users
+	- book-a-reading-room-visit.api changes
+		- launchSettings.json (book-a-reading-room-visit.api > Properties > launchSettings.json)
+			- Change the values of all instances of `RecordCopying_WebApi_URL` to `http://localhost:8086/home/`
+		- Startup.cs (book-a-reading-room-visit.api > Startup.cs)
+			- Comment out `services.AddDefaultAWSOptions(Configuration.GetAWSOptions())` on line 29 and `services.AddDataProtection().PersistKeysToAWSSystemsManager("/KBS-API/DataProtection")` on line 30
+	- book-a-reading-room-visit.web changes
+		- BookingController.cs (book-a-reading-room-visit.web > Controllers > BookingController.cs)
+			- Comment out `private IAdvancedOrderService _advancedOrderService` on line 17, `_advancedOrderService = channelFactory.CreateChannel()` on line 24, and `var visitorDetails = _advancedOrderService.GetVisitorDetailsByTicketNo(bookingViewModel.ReadingTicket.ToString())` to `bookingViewModel.Phone = visitorDetails.Phone` on lines 67 - 80
+			- Remove the `ChannelFactory<IAdvancedOrderService> channelFactory` parameter for the BookingController method on line 20
+		- launchSettings.json (book-a-reading-room-visit.web > Properties > launchSettings.json)
+			- Change the values of all instances of `KBS_Root_Path` to "" (empty string)
+		- Startup.cs (book-a-reading-room-visit.web > Startup.cs)
+			- Comment out `services.AddDefaultAWSOptions(Configuration.GetAWSOptions())` on line 35 and `services.AddDataProtection().PersistKeysToAWSSystemsManager("/KBS-API/DataProtection")` on line 36

 ### Dummy data setup instructions
 The application hooks into existing APIs to get "onprem" data, such as reader's ticket data and DSD holidays.
 By default the code is set to get the data through the APIs hosted on the on-prem application servers, which for security reasons are only available from the TNA network so not available from home etc. The dummy data and API for DSD holidays has been created in a docker image on a public docker hub.
 If working offsite you will have to follow these steps to run the application locally.